Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 Managing Conflicts

-Editors must disclose any conflicts of interest and recuse themselves from handling submissions where impartiality is compromised.
-Such manuscripts will be reassigned to an unbiased editor.
+Editors must declare conflicts of interest and recuse themselves when impartiality is compromised.
+Manuscripts will be reassigned to unbiased editors.

 3. Responsibilities of Peer Reviewers